 Co-founder & Distance Coach

-Cary grew up in Manhattan Beach, CA, participating in multiple sports and was convinced by others to try cross-country and track his freshman year.
+Cary grew up in Manhattan Beach, CA, participating in multiple sports and was convinced to try cross-country and track his freshman year.

-Cary confesses that ‘race-day’ was much more appealing to him than the actual training- regime, but he still managed to steadily break the 5-minute mile as a freshman and consistently ran 1-mile races in the 4:40 range as a sophomore, winning several varsity races.
-Inclusive of most distance runners, he also ran the 4 x 400, ½ mile and 2-mile before leaving running to focus on his true passion, which was 2-man beach volleyball and the Mira Costa HS volleyball team.
+Cary confesses that ‘race-day’ was much more appealing to him than practice, but he still managed to consistently break the 5-minute mile as a freshman and ran in the 4:40 range as a sophomore.
+He also ran the 4 x 400, ½ mile and 2-mile before leaving running to focus on his true passion, which was 2-man beach volleyball and the Mira Costa HS volleyball team.

 In subsequent years, Cary competed in races from the 5K to Marathon distances, the last being the Venice (Italy) Marathon in 2005.
 Now an avid hiker, he enjoys the incredible trail system of Santa Barbara County as much as possible.

-Fatherhood, along with coaching and working with all youth to help each individual increase their self-confidence, while identifying and pursing their dreams, remains Cary’s singular greatest passion.
+Fatherhood, along with coaching and working with all youth to help each individual increase their self-confidence, while identifying and pursuing their dreams, remains Cary’s singular greatest passion.

-Cary and his wife, Tracy, their three extremely active grade-school children – Dani, Will & Scotty – and seemingly countless chickens, horses and dogs, live in Santa Ynez on their organic farm.
+Cary and his wife, Tracy, their three active grade-school children – Dani, Will & Scotty – and seemingly countless chickens, horses, and dogs live in Santa Ynez on their organic farm.